kevin940726/remark-codesandbox/README.md

 And..., that's it!

-The above example will append a CodeSandbox button after the code block.
+The above example with `mode` being set to `button` will append a CodeSandbox button after the code block.
 Clicking on it will open the generated sandbox.
 How cool is that!

 There are also other **modes** and additional configurations, follow the [documentation](#documentation) below for more information.